abhishekarya1/DSA-2k23/swtp.md

   - https://leetcode.com/problems/fruit-into-baskets/
   - https://leetcode.com/problems/longest-repeating-character-replacement/

-3. Count number of subarrays/substrings with exactly K: use `func(arr, k) - func(arr, k - 1)` to get for "exactly" K
+3. Count number of subarrays/substrings with exactly K: use `func(arr, k) - func(arr, k - 1)` to get for "exactly" K, exclusively use `while` loop templates in this type of problems
 - https://www.geeksforgeeks.org/count-number-of-substrings-with-exactly-k-distinct-characters/
 - https://leetcode.com/problems/binary-subarrays-with-sum/
 - https://takeuforward.org/arrays/count-subarray-sum-equals-k/ (can be solved with preSum map of counts too)